New Toilet Cost

 New Toilet Installation Prices

+When it comes to repairing or maintaining an existing toilet, our internal data indicates quotes often work out cheaper to install with a new system.
 The table below shows the average costs for buying and installing a new toilet.
-While most replacements involve a simple swapping of old toilet for a similar model, you can also use this guide to plan for different styles and upgrades.
+While most replacements involve a simple swapping of an old toilet for a similar model, you can also use this guide to plan for different styles and upgrades.

 How Much Is a New Toilet?